 - To deliver leading-edge professional development in trauma-informed practice to the aquatics industry worldwide. - To develop trauma-informed aquatics professionals and swim schools. - To improve safety and wellbeing for children, staff, parents and caregivers, and all engaged in the aquatics industry.

 2. What is Trauma-Informed Practice in Aquatics?

-"Trauma-informed practise is about conducting all organisational activities in such a way as to minimise the risk of inadvertently causing trauma or retraumatization for anyone that engages with the organisation, including workers and clients."
+Trauma-informed practise is about conducting all organisational activities in such a way as to minimise the risk of inadvertently causing trauma or retraumatization for anyone workers and clients.
 (1,3)